couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### How big is Couchbase Lite?

-Right now (January 2013) it compiles to about 400k bytes of optimized ARM7 code.
+As of October 2013, it compiles to about 550k bytes of optimized ARM7 code.

 ### How long does Couchbase Lite take to start up?